 2. Gordon Glass Silberschnitt Oil Glass Cutter

 This glass cutter is the heavier-duty version of the brand’s more classic Shaw-style glass cutter.
-It is crafted of steel with a ball end and steel wheel.
-Using it takes some getting used to, so it’s probably best left to experienced users.
+It is crafted with a steel wheel that scores glass cleanly and a ball end for tapping as you cut, to help separate glass along your score lines.
 While it is a professional-quality product, the wheel is not replaceable.
 The red handle is tapered for comfort and is easy to spot in a toolbox.